-- (a) The out-of-state Nurse Practitioner education program requesting clinical placements for students in clinical practice settings in California shall: - (1) Obtain prior board approval; - (2) Ensure students have successfully completed prerequisite courses and are enrolled in the nurse practitioner education program; - (3) Secure clinical preceptors who meet board requirements; - (4) Ensure the clinical preceptorship experiences in the program meet all board requirements and national education standards and competencies for the nurse practitioner role and population; - (5) A clinical preceptor in the nurse practitioner education program shall:

-(a) Hold a valid and active California license to practice his or her respective profession and demonstrate current clinical competence.

-(b) Participate in teaching, supervising, and evaluating students, and shall be competent in the content and skills being taught to the students.

-(c) Be a health care provider qualified by education, licensure and clinical competence in the assigned nurse practitioner category to provide direct supervision of the clinical practice experiences for a nurse practitioner student.

-(d) Be oriented to program and curriculum requirements, including responsibilities related to student supervision and evaluation;

-(e) Be evaluated by the program faculty at least every two (2) years.

-Clinical preceptor functions and responsibilities shall be clearly documented in a written agreement between the agency, the preceptor, and the nurse practitioner education program including the clinical preceptor's role to teach, supervise and evaluate students in the nurse practitioner education program.

-- (b) Students shall hold an active, valid California registered nurse license to participate in nurse practitioner education program clinical experiences. - (c) The nurse practitioner education program shall demonstrate evidence that the curriculum includes content related to legal aspects of California certified nurse practitioner laws and regulations.
-(1) The curriculum shall include content related to California Nursing Practice Act, Business & Professions Code, Division 2, Chapter 6, Article 8, Nurse Practitioners and California Code of Regulations Title 16, Division 14, Article 7 Standardized Procedure Guidelines and Article 8 Standards for Nurse Practitioners, including, but not limited to:

-(A) Section 2835.7 of Business & Professions Code Authorized standardized procedures;
+- (a) The out-of-state Nurse Practitioner education program requesting clinical placements for students in clinical practice settings in California shall: - (1) Obtain prior board approval; - (2) Ensure students have successfully completed prerequisite courses and are enrolled in the nurse practitioner education program; - (3) Secure clinical preceptors who meet board requirements; - (4) Ensure the clinical preceptorship experiences in the program meet all board requirements and national education standards and competencies for the nurse practitioner role and population as outlined by the National Organization of Nurse Practitioner Faculties (NONPF) in "Nurse Practitioner Core Competencies Content" (2017) or the American Association of Colleges of Nursing (AACN) in "Criteria for Evaluation of Nurse Practitioner Programs" (2016); - (5) A clinical preceptor in the nurse practitioner education program shall: - (a) Hold a valid and active California license to practice his or her respective profession and demonstrate current clinical competence. - (b) Participate in teaching, supervising, and evaluating students, and shall be competent in the content and skills being taught to the students. - (c) Be a health care provider qualified by education, licensure and clinical competence in the assigned nurse practitioner category to provide direct supervision of the clinical practice experiences for a nurse practitioner student. - (d) Be oriented to program and curriculum requirements, including responsibilities related to student supervision and evaluation; - (e) Be evaluated by the program faculty at least every two (2) years. - Clinical preceptor functions and responsibilities shall be clearly documented in a written agreement between the agency, the preceptor, and the nurse practitioner education program including the clinical preceptor's role to teach, supervise and evaluate students in the nurse practitioner education program. - (b) Students shall hold an active, valid California registered nurse license to participate in nurse practitioner education program clinical experiences. - (c) The nurse practitioner education program shall demonstrate evidence that the curriculum includes content related to legal aspects of California certified nurse practitioner laws and regulations. - (1) The curriculum shall include content related to California Nursing Practice Act, Business & Professions Code, Division 2, Chapter 6, Article 8, "Nurse Practitioners" and California Code of Regulations Title 16, Division 14, Article 7, "Standardized Procedure Guidelines" and Article 8, "Standards for Nurse Practitioners", including, but not limited to: - (A) Section 2835.7 of Business & Professions Code, Authorized standardized procedures "Additional authorized acts; implementation of standardized procedures";

-(B) Section 2836.1 of Business & Professions Code Furnishing or ordering of drugs or devices by nurse practitioners, and other appropriate codes, Pharmacy, Welfare and Institution.

-(d) The nurse practitioner education program shall notify the board of pertinent changes within 30 days.

-(e) The board may withdraw authorization for program clinical placements in California, at any time.
+- (B) Section 2836.1 of Business & Professions Code, "Furnishing or ordering of drugs or devices," by nurse practitioners, and other appropriate codes, Pharmacy, Welfare and Institution. - (d) The nurse practitioner education program shall notify the board of pertinent changes within 30 days. - (e) The board may withdraw authorization for program clinical placements in California, at any time.

-Authority cited: Section 2715, Business and Professions Code.
-Reference:= Sections 2729, 2835, 2835.5, and 2836, Business and Professions Code.
+Note: Authority cited: Section 2715, Business and Professions Code.
+Reference: Sections 2729, 2835, 2835.5, and 2836, Business and Professions Code.